1524michelle/share-my-wishlist/README.md

 # Share my Wishlist!
-Based off when2meet, but instead it`s a shareable wishlist where people can sign up to cover that gift to prevent cases of double-gifting.
+Based off when2meet, but instead it`s a shareable wishlist where people can sign up to claim that gift to prevent cases of double-gifting.

 ## Routes by page